 Humans are the number-one cause of death for California mountain lions.

-Although hunting mountain lions for sport is no longer legal in California (thanks to Proposition 117), about 100 lions a year are legally killed after a “depredation event.”
-When mountain lions kill livestock or pets not kept in lion-safe enclosures at night, owners can obtain permits to lethally remove those mountain lions.
+And although hunting mountain lions for sport is no longer legal in California (thanks to Proposition 117), about 100 lions a year are legally killed after being accused of preying on livestock or pets.

-Cougars can also get sick and die excruciating deaths after eating animals that have ingested rat poison.
+Cougars can also die from eating animals that have ingested rat poison, as well as from poaching, disease and human-caused wildfires.

 Fragmentation and isolation can cause inbreeding and reduced genetic diversity.
-This can lead to inbreeding depression, which in turn can result in reproductive issues, physical defects, increased susceptibility to disease and, ultimately, population extinction.
+This can lead to inbreeding depression, which can result in reproductive issues, physical defects, increased susceptibility to disease and, ultimately, population extinction.

 The endangered Florida panther shows how inbreeding depression can compromise an entire species.
 In the 1990s Florida panthers were almost extinct: Fewer than 20–25 individuals remained in the wild.
 To revive the population, biologists had to relocate Texas pumas to restore Florida panthers’ genetic health.